brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 Breadcrumb View Helper
 ======================

-This view helper is described in-depth in the chapter :ref:`The Breadcrumb Markup <breadcrumb>`.
+This view helper is described in-depth in the chapter :ref:`The Breadcrumb Markup <breadcrumb-view-helper>`.

 Using the XML Schema (XSD) in your Template